insogin/AppChatServer/README.md

 ### XmlParser.java
 The `XmlParser.java` plays the role as a data base, some important information of users
-is saved. it can create and save the unique id for each user, thus the user can be searched
+is saved, the picture of the user for example. it can create and save the unique id for
-through this id.
+each user, thus the user can be searched through this id.